Dr Lucinda Spokes

 During this time, Lucinda developed a real enthusiasm for sharing research more widely.
 She moved into science outreach as part of an EU funded education project, producing the first online climate encyclopaedia for the public, and then to the education charity STEM Team East.
 At STEM Team, East Lucinda promoted and delivered STEM enrichment and engagement education throughout Cambridgeshire and East Anglia.
 As part of this role, she developed activities for the University of Cambridge Science Festival.
 This led to a position as Cambridge Science Festival Manager.
 After eight fabulous festivals, Lucinda now heads up the Public Engagement Team.
 She oversees the Festival and helps support researchers and the public to engage collaboratively, effectively and enjoyably with each other, sharing information, ideas and inspiration.

-David is responsible for the co-ordination of the annual Festival of Ideas – curating, delivering and evaluating a series of public engagement projects in the arts, humanities and social sciences.
-He liaises with researchers and academics across the School of Arts and Humanities and the School of Humanities and Social Sciences in planning their Public Engagement projects and involvement in the Festival of Ideas.
+David is responsible for the annual Cambridge Festival - curating, delivering and evaluating a series of public engagement projects across all areas of research at Cambridge.
+He liaises with researchers and academics in planning their Public Engagement projects and involvement in the Festival.

 David previously worked as a director of arts & heritage organisations, leading on all aspects of public and community engagement including applied and community research, education, public engagement programming and festivals.
 David joined the Public Engagement Team from New Heritage Solutions CiC, a social enterprise he helped to found, where he worked as the managing director; helping to fund, deliver, monitor and evaluate projects that engaged the public with arts & heritage across the UK.
 In 2019 his book Truth Street was shortlisted for the Forward Prizes for Poetry.

 Mandy's role is as Communications Officer.
-She splits her time between the Public Engagement and Communications team, working for the Gates Cambridge Trust for the Communications team and on the Festival of Ideas and the Cambridge Series at the Hay Festival for the Public Engagement team.
-She organises the Cambridge Series and some of the debates at the Festival of Ideas and promotes both events.
+She splits her time between the Public Engagement and Communications team, working for the Gates Cambridge Trust for the Communications team and on the Cambridge Festival and the Cambridge Series at the Hay Festival for the Public Engagement team.
+She organises the Cambridge Series and some of the debates at the Festival and promotes both events.

 Mandy joined the University of Cambridge from Times Higher Education where she was features editor.
 She has over 20 years' experience in journalism, having worked for the writers' organisation PEN as a researcher on threats to freedom of expression, for local newspapers, Community Care magazine and the BBC where she was a senior broadcast journalist specialising in social affairs.
 She was deputy editor of Learnfree, the Times Education Supplement's online portal for parents, before moving to the THE.
 She has freelanced for a range of publications, including The Guardian and the ESRC.
 She is also editor of Workingmums.co.uk.

-Public Engagement and Impact Manager (Arts, Humanities, Social Sciences, Physical Sciences and Technology)
+Public Engagement Manager (School of Physical Sciences and School of Technology)

-Selen works within the central Public Engagement and the Research Strategy team.
-She is responsible for developing trainings and public engagement projects, and providing support and advice to researchers and public engagement professionals across the five Schools.
-She is also the first point of contact for the VC awards and starter grants.
+Claudia works within the central Public Engagement team.
+She is responsible for developing and delivering training and public engagement projects, and providing support and advice to researchers and public engagement professionals across the School of Physical Sciences and the School of Technology.
+She is also the first point of contact for the Public Engagement starter fund.